 It’s no secret that one of the best parts of being in the military is playing with the government’s cool science projects.
 One of these projects is the night vision scope.

-In this guide, we’ll be locking in on best night vision scopes and a couple of my favorite monocular units.
+In this guide, we’ll be locking in on the best night vision scopes and a couple of my favorite monocular units.
 I’ll explain how this human sensory augmenting technology works and give you some tips on how to use your night vision effectively.

 After you understand night vision terminology, we can begin shopping!
 I’ll review my personal favorite optics and show you exactly where to find the best deals!

 - Quick Answer: Here Are Best Night Vision Scopes (Listed by Price)